LinLinHua/LinLinHua.github.io/_posts/2025-11-13-intent-classification-lstm.md

 og_description: "A systematic approach to multi-class text classification using LSTMs and PyTorch, comparing learned vs. pre-trained GloVe embeddings on the ATIS dataset."
 ---

 This project for my EE 541 Deep Learning course was a systematic investigation into multi-class text classification.
-The goal was to build a system that could understand a user's natural language query and classify it into one of 21 distinct intents for the **ATIS (Airline Travel Information System)** dataset [cite: 12-13].
+The goal was to build a system that could understand a user's natural language query and classify it into one of 21 distinct intents for the **ATIS (Airline Travel Information System)** dataset.

 This is a classic but challenging NLP problem, as the model must distinguish between semantically similar queries, such as "show me flights" (`flight` intent) versus "what time is my flight" (`flight_time` intent).

 ### My Role: PyTorch Pipeline and Core Model

-[cite_start]As a co-author of the project, my primary responsibilities were focused on the core data and modeling pipeline [cite: 36-54]:
+As a co-author of the project, my primary responsibilities were focused on the core data and modeling pipeline.:
 1.  **PyTorch Data Pipeline:** I implemented the complete `Dataset` and `DataLoader` classes, which handled tokenizing, numericalizing, and batching the raw text queries for the model.
 2.  **Core Model Implementation:** I implemented and trained the primary **LSTM (Long Short-Term Memory)** model from scratch, including the embedding, LSTM, and final linear classification layers.
 3.  **Final Analysis:** I was responsible for writing the analysis and conclusion for the final report and completing the Model Card.